Other BESS Projects in King County

 Parallels to Cascadia Ridge

-Both projects are in unincorporated King County where the adjacent city has no direct authority over permitting.
-Both involve salmon-bearing waterways with tribal significance.
+Both projects are in unincorporated King County where the adjacent city has no permitting authority.
+Both involve waterways connected to salmon-bearing watersheds with tribal significance.
 Both fall under Councilmember Perry’s Ordinance 19824.

 Key differences: Kingfisher is adjacent to a middle school with ~900 students.
 Cascadia Ridge is larger (45 acres / 130 MW vs. 14.1 acres).
 Covington passed a moratorium within its city limits.
 Snoqualmie has not.
 Ordinance 19824 was drafted partly in response to Kingfisher.
 Cascadia Ridge is one of the first projects to move through it.